Inter IIT Sports Meet: IITs with most overall wins

-The Meet in 1971 was cancelled due to the India-Pakistan war, while the one in 1992 was to be held at IIT Bombay but was cancelled owing to the communal riots in Mumbai.
+The meets of 1965 and 1971 were cancelled due to the India-Pakistan wars, while the one in 1992 was to be held at IIT Bombay but was cancelled owing to the communal riots in Mumbai.

 The 2015 meet that was supposed to be held at IIT Madras was washed out due to unpredictable rains.
+The 2020 and 2021 meets were cancelled due to COVID.